Chapter 13 Bankruptcy Lawyer Tampa, FL

 If you are married and one spouse has a riskier occupation, you can split legal ownership of your personal assets so they are protected better.
 For example, if your wife is a doctor and could be sued for malpractice, you could protect your home and cars by putting them in your name instead.

 Legal Assistance Is Available

 Debts can impact nearly every aspect of a person’s life.
 When you are a person who is earning a living that is beyond the state’s median standard, you may qualify for Chapter 13 as a solution.
-While the decision to file for bankruptcy wasn’t an easy one to make, Carolyn Secor, P.A., is confident that you will be able to experience relief from the direction that we can provide you.
-Take control over your debt by scheduling a consultation with our Chapter 13 bankruptcy lawyer in Tampa, Florida, as soon as possible.
+While the decision to file for bankruptcy wasn’t an easy one to make, Carylon Secor, P.A. is confident that you will be able to experience relief from the direction that we can provide you.
+Take control over your debt by scheduling a consultation with our Chapter 13 bankruptcy lawyer in Tampa, Florida from Carolyn Secor, P.A. as soon as possible.